-This site is the homepage for the free book Vector Calculus, by Michael Corral (Schoolcraft College).
-If you are looking for the Elementary Calculus homepage, go here.
-If you are looking for the Trigonometry homepage, go here.
+This is the homepage for the free book Vector Calculus, by Michael Corral (Schoolcraft College).

 The book also includes discussion of numerical methods: Newton's method for optimization, and the Monte Carlo method for evaluating multiple integrals.
 There is a section dealing with applications to probability.
 Appendices include a proof of the right-hand rule for the cross product, and a short tutorial on using Gnuplot for graphing functions of 2 variables.

 There are 420 exercises in the book.
 Answers to selected exercises are included.

 (2021-01-05) Cleaned up the web page to make it less hideous and more consistent with the revamped page for Elementary Calculus.